Chapter 6: The Sealed Galleries

 “Easy.”
 Elias’s voice.
 Low, controlled, pitched for the space between them and nothing further.
 “Breathe.”

 She breathed.
-The air tasted of copper and ozone and the mineral tang of deep stone, and it was warm, and she was cold.
-The numbness had pushed past her elbows — both arms, not just the left hand that had touched the wall, reaching for her shoulders.
-The void in her chest was a cold fist, pulling inward.
+The air tasted of copper and ozone and the mineral tang of deep stone, and it was warm, and she was not.
+The weight had pushed past her elbows — both arms, not just the left hand that had touched the wall, a leaden heaviness reaching for her shoulders.
+The absence in her chest was a gravity well, pulling inward.
 Past the line she had described to him minutes ago.
-A debt that would take a full night to repay.

 “I’m here,” she said.
 The words came out thin.
 She tried again.
 “I’m all right.”

 “You staggered.”
 His eyes were on her face — reading her.
-Watching for the signs, as he’d said he would.
 “Your hand was on the wall for less than ten seconds.
 Your eyes went wide and then they went blank.
 I pulled you off when your knees buckled.”

 Ten seconds.
-She had felt the network for ten seconds, and the cost was numbness to the elbows and a cold absence behind her ribs.
+She had felt the network for ten seconds, and the cost was leaden arms to the elbows and a cold subtraction behind her ribs.

 “Tessa.”
 His hands had not moved from her shoulders.
 “What did you feel?”